Battle of Alarcos: Battle

-Yusuf Ya'qub al-Mansur gave to his vizier, Abu Yahya ibn Abi Hafs, command of a very strong vanguard: on the first line the Bani Marin volunteers under Abu Jalil Mahyu ibn Abi Bakr, with a big body of archers and the Zenata Tribe; behind them, on the hill itself, the vizier with the Amir's banner and his personal guard, from the Hintata tribe; to the left the Arab host under Yarmun ibn Riyah; and to the right, the al-Andalus forces under the popular Caid Ibn Sanadid.
-Yusuf Ya'qub al-Mansur himself held command of the rearguard, which comprised the best Almohad forces commanded by Yabir ibn Yusuf, Abd al-Qawi, Tayliyun, Muhammad ibn Munqafad, and Abu Jazir Yajluf al-Awrabi and the black guard (of black Africans).
+Al-Mansur gave his vizier, Abu Yahya ibn Abi Hafs, command of a very strong vanguard: On the first line were the Bani Marin volunteers under Abu Jalil Mahyu ibn Abi Bakr complete with a large number of archers and the Zenata Tribe; behind them was the vizier with the Amir's banner and his personal guard, from the Hintata tribe; to the left were the Arab host under Yarmun ibn Riyah; and to the right were the al-Andalus forces under the popular Caid Ibn Sanadid.
+Al-Mansur himself held command of the rearguard, which consisted of the best Almohad forces commanded by Yabir ibn Yusuf, Abd al-Qawi, Tayliyun, Muhammad ibn Munqafad, and Abu Jazir Yajluf al-Awrabi along with the black African guard.
 It was a formidable army, whose strength Alfonso had badly underestimated.
-The Castilian king put most of his heavy cavalry in a compact body, about 8,000 strong, and gave its command to Diego López de Haro, lord of Vizcaya.
+The Castilian king put most of his heavy cavalry in a compact group, about 8,000 strong, and gave its command to Diego López de Haro, lord of Vizcaya.
 The king himself would follow with the infantry and the Military Orders.

-The Christian cavalry charge was somewhat disordered.
-The knights crashed against the Zanatas and Bani Marin and dispersed them; lured by the Amir's standard, they charged uphill: Vizier Abu Yahya was killed, and the Hintata fell almost to a man trying to protect themselves.
-Most of the knights turned to their left and after a fierce struggle they routed the al-Andalus forces of Ibn Sanadid.
-Three hours had passed; just afternoon, in the intense heat, the fatigue and the missiles which kept falling on them took their toll of armoured knights.
-The Arab right under Yarmun had been enveloping the Castilian flank and rear; at this point the best of the Almohad forces attacked, with the sultan himself clearly visible in the front ranks; and finally the knights were almost completely surrounded.
+Alfonso chose to move first and ordered his forces to descend from their high position with the heavy cavalry charging across the lower plain.
+At the outset, the battle went well for the Christians.
+After initially striking the front lines of the Muslims, the Christian knights began a three hour engagement in which they first dispersed the Bani Marin and the Zenatas, then attacked the Hintata killing the vizier Abu Yahya, and finally struggled against and routed the al-Andalus forces of Ibn Sanadid.
+As the Christians fought, became fatigued, and fell however, the Arab left led by Yarmun enveloped their flank and rear.
+At this point, the Almohad rearguard led by al-Mansur attacked, surrounding the Christian knights.

-Alfonso advanced with all his remaining forces into the melee, only to find himself assaulted from all sides and under a rain of arrows.
-For some time he fought hand-to-hand, until removed from the action, almost by force, by his bodyguard; they fled towards Toledo.
+At that time, Alfonso advanced with all his remaining forces into the melee, only to find himself assaulted from all sides under a rain of arrows.
+For some time he fought hand-to-hand, until removed from the action, almost by force, by his bodyguard; together they fled to Toledo.
 The Castilian infantry was destroyed, together with most of the Orders which had supported them; the Lord of Vizcaya tried to force his way through the ring of enemy forces, but finally had to seek refuge in the unfinished fortress of Alarcos with just a fraction of his knights.
 The castle was surrounded with some 3,000 people trapped inside, half of them women and children.
 The king's enemy, Pedro Fernández de Castro, who had taken little part in the action, was sent by the Amir to negotiate the surrender; López de Haro and the survivors were allowed to go, leaving 12 knights as hostages for the payment of a great ransom.